webmatze/element-thief/README.md

 5. To deactivate the tool, click the "Toggle Element Thief" button again in the popup.

+# TODO
+- [ ] Copy all the styles for every copied element
+- [ ] remove the red outline of the copied element
+- [ ] keep the popup open when clicking on an element
+- [ ] only select the element and then allow to configure the copy options in the popup

 ## Notes

+- This is just a proof of concept and is not intended for production use.
+- The extension is not intended to be used for malicious purposes.
 - The extension works on all web pages.
 - Copied HTML is stored in the clipboard and can be pasted into any text editor.